Health Benefits

 We might think that Miracle fruit and Jambul are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Miracle fruit and Jambul Facts such as their taste, shape, color, and size are also distinct.
 The difference between Miracle fruit and Jambul is explained here.

-The amount of calories in 100 gm of fresh Miracle fruit and Jambul with peel is Not Available and 60.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
-Thus, Miracle fruit and Jambul belong to and category.These fruits might or might not differ with respect to their scientific classification.
+The amount of calories in 100 gm of fresh Miracle fruit and Jambul with peel is - and 60.00 kcal and the amount of calories without peel is 35.00 kcal and 60.00 kcal respectively.
+Thus, Miracle fruit and Jambul belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Miracle fruit and Jambul is Ericales and Myrtales respectively.
 Miracle fruit belongs to Sapotaceae family and Jambul belongs to Myrtaceae family.
 Miracle fruit belongs to Synsepalum genus of S. dulcificum species and Jambul belongs to Syzygium genus of S. cumini species.
 Beings plants, both fruits belong to Plantae Kingdom.